Posted on: March 19, 2019

 That old panicked, disoriented tone of lost friends is exactly the same one I hear from my students.
 They are disoriented.
 They don’t know how SAT prep questions connect to their Algebra II class, or how comma rules relate to semi-colons.
 Their minds race, but they only get more confused, more lost.
 Students worry they don’t have enough time.
 They worry they won’t live up to expectations, or that they’re inferior to their friends.
 They resent the tests for measuring such inane, uninteresting skills.

-Knowing how to test well, completing ACT and SAT prep classes, the rules of grammar, and tricky facts of trigonometry is necessary to help my students.
+Knowing how to test well, completing ACT and SAT prep classes, the rules of grammar, and tricky facts of trigonometry are all necessary to help my students.

 But if they’re lost enough, they don’t even know how far they are from where they want to be.
 We don’t get very far if I just say information at them.
 Telling them the best route is useless unless I know where they are and how they view things.
 Only then can we gain some perspective and help them reorient.
 Take a deep breath, I say.
 What do you see?